dgraph-io/dgraph.net/README.md

 Mostly, creating and using a `IDgraphClient` with `DgraphDotNet.Clients.NewDgraphClient()` and serializing an object model will be the right choice.

-Use `IDgraphMutationsClient` or `IDgraphBatchingClient` if for example you are reading data from a file into a graph and don't want to build an object model client side, or are dealing with individual edges rather then an object model.
+Use `IDgraphClient` or `IDgraphBatchingClient` if for example you are reading data from a file into a graph and don't want to build an object model client side, or are dealing with individual edges rather then an object model.

 If you need to create nodes with unique identifying edges, then you'll need to use `Upsert()`.